 Insects as Food

-United States Marines, when undergoing jungle environment survival training at Subic Bay, had to learn to eat many of the insects they came across while training.
+United States Marines, when they were undergoing jungle environment survival training in the Cubi Point area of Subic Bay, had to learn to eat many of the insects they came across while training.
 That included cockroaches.
 I was told that some of them tasted like peanut butter and others tasted like greasy fried chicken.
 Regardless, I’m glad I didn’t have to do that while I was in the Marine Corps.

 Now, just because they eat insects as food in a lot of places, it doesn’t mean westerners should start doing it without some forethought.
 It can be hazardous to your heath.
 This Wikipedia page describes the potential dangers.